rigetti/AdmittanceModels.jl/README.md

 ## Installation

-Clone the repository from GitHub.
+Clone the repository from GitHub and install Julia 1.1.
 No build is required beyond the default Julia compilation.

 ## Example usage: the circuit in Appendix A of [[1]][paper-url]